 Divorce attorneys from Jupiter to West Palm Beach agree that children can be victims of parental alienation.
 In April 2011, a victim of parental alienation spoke out and claimed that he had lied about being abused over ten years ago.

-What Bronson’s child did not realize was the impact of his accusations on his mother’s life— how could Bronson ever teach again with the title of a registered sex offender?
-It’s too late to compensate for the many years missed raising her children and the years Bronson was expelled from teaching, but it is not too late for us to realize that our actions can affect our children.
+What the son did not realize was the impact of his accusations on his mother’s life— how could she ever teach again with the title of a registered sex offender?
+It’s too late to compensate for the many years missed raising her children and the years the woman was expelled from teaching, but it is not too late for us to realize that our actions can affect our children.
 It is important to keep children safe during a divorce and out of the middle of marital conflicts.